Pick the Perfect Apple

 Ida Red 1942, Idaho: Jonathon x Wagener large, round, cherry red apple, thick skin tender white flesh Oct 2-6 through Feb tangy and juicy, one of best for pies, pretty pink sauce if cooked with skins on eating, sauce, pies, baking, salads Jonamac, Liberty, Melrose

-Jonagold 1968 NY Ag Ex: Golden Delicious x Jonathon large, attracitve apple, bright orange-red blush over cream extremely inviting, very juicy Sep 17-Oct 2 through Christmas sweet apple with just enough acidity to appeal to a wide audience, excellent quality eating, sauce, pies, baking, salads Brock, Mutsu, Gala
+Jonagold 1968 NY Ag Ex: Golden Delicious x Jonathon large, attracitve apple, bright orange-red blush over cream extremely inviting, very juicy Sep 20-27 through Christmas sweet apple with just enough acidity to appeal to a wide audience, excellent quality eating, sauces, pies, baking, salads Brock, Mutsu, Gala

 Jonagored sport of Jonagold, Morrens Orchard, Belgium full red inviting and juicy Sep 17-20 through Christmas similar to Jonagold but more tart eating, sauce, pies, baking, salads Mutsu, Gala, Brock